Cayley parametrization and the rotation group over a non-archimedean pythagorean field

 (2) If $F$ is a formally real pythagorean field with a non-archimedean ordering then one can find a rotation matrix $A\in M_n(F)$ such that the Frobenius norm of $A-I\neq0$ is infinitely small (see (\ref{rotation-near-identity})).

-Finally, as another application, we complement a result due to L. Br\"ocker \cite{broecker}, which implies that the orthogonal groups $\mathrm{SO}(V)$ are all projectively simple for the case where the Witt index $\nu$ of $q$ is zero, $n\geqslant3$ and $n\neq4$ precisely in the case where $F$ is pythagorean formally real field, admits only of archimedean ordering and $q$ is similar to $x_1^2+x_2^2+\cdots+x_n^2$.
+Finally, as another application, we complement\footnote{There is a gap in our proof of Corollary \ref{broecker} in the case where $\dim V$ is even.
+More precisely, if $\dim V$ is even, the truth of the statement ``if $\mathrm{SO}(V)$ is projectively simple then $F$ is pythagorean formally real field and $q$ is similar to the quadratic form $x_1^2+x_2^2+\cdots+x_n^2$'' remains unestablished.
+There is a follow-up of this preprint in the Bulletin of the Iranian Mathematical Society, February 2020, Volume 46, Issue 1, pp 253–262 } a result due to L. Br\"ocker \cite{broecker}, which implies that the orthogonal groups $\mathrm{SO}(V)$ are all projectively simple for the case where the Witt index $\nu$ of $q$ is zero, $n\geqslant3$ and $n\neq4$ precisely in the case where $F$ is pythagorean formally real field, admits only of archimedean ordering and $q$ is similar to $x_1^2+x_2^2+\cdots+x_n^2$.
 This addresses the following passage by J. Dieudonn\'e in \cite[p.
 39]{dieudonne}: {\it `` ... la simplicité du groupe des rotations (pour $\nu=0$, $n>2$ et $n\neq4$) sur le corps des nombres réels $\mathbb{R}$, apparaît comme un phénomène très particulier, dû à la structure très spéciale du corps $\mathbb{R}$ parmi les corps commutatifs.
 Il y aurait lieu de rechercher s'il existe d'autres corps qui partagent avec lui cette propriété.''}.